R-HTA-in-LMICs/Getting-Started-with-Github-and-R/README.md

 ```{git}
 ls -al ~/.ssh/
 ```
-If you are told ~/.ssh/ doesn’t exist, you don’t have SSH keys!
+If you are told `~/.ssh/` doesn’t exist, you don’t have SSH keys!

 ### Create an SSH key pair
-Go to Tools > Global Options…> Git/SVN > Create RSA Key…
+In Rstudio, go to: `Tools > Global Options…> Git/SVN > Create RSA Key`

-RStudio then prompts you for a passphrase.
+RStudio then prompts you for a pass-phrase.
 It is optional, but also a best practice.
-Configuring your system for smooth operation with a passphrase-protected key introduces more moving parts.
-If you’re completely new at all this, skip the passphrase (or use HTTPS!) and implement it next time, when you are more comfortable with system configuration.
-I did not use a passphrase at first, but I do now, and record it in a password manager.
+Configuring your system for smooth operation with a pass-phrase-protected key introduces more moving parts.
+If you’re completely new at all this, skip the pass-phrase and implement it next time, when you are more comfortable with system configuration.
+I did not use a pass-phrase at first, but I do now, and record it in a password manager.

-Click “Create” and RStudio will generate an SSH key pair, stored in the files ~/.ssh/id_rsa and ~/.ssh/id_rsa.pub.
+Click `Create` and RStudio will generate an SSH key pair, stored in the files `~/.ssh/id_rsa and ~/.ssh/id_rsa.pub`.

-Now, stay at Tools > Global Options…> Git/SVN > Create RSA Key… and select the 'Public Keys' option on the menu (shown below) and copy the Public SSH key.
+Now, stay at `Tools > Global Options > Git/SVN > Create RSA Key` and select the 'Public Keys' option on the menu (shown below) and copy the Public SSH key.
 ![SSHKey](img/SSH_keys.png)

 Note: **do not use HTTPS** as Github no longer supports HTTPS authentication.